Nancy Walbridge Collins

-Nancy Walbridge Collins is dedicated to public leadership and mission advancement, undertaking her first assignment in 1992.
+Nancy Walbridge Collins is dedicated to global markets and public leadership, undertaking her first assignment in 1992.

-She is a fellow of Yale University and the DSS chair of Columbia University.
+She is a senior fellow of Yale University and former DSS chair of Columbia University.
 She is the author of Grey Wars (Yale University Press, 2021, and 2024).
 Her essays and commentaries appear in a range of publications, including Forbes, The New York Times, TIME, U.S. News & World Report, and The Wall Street Journal.
 One project, Olympics Eternal, considers the global mission of the games.
 Two series, American Futures and Alpha Capital, analyze accelerating investments and strategic technology.

-Dr. Collins has served as a senior advisor in the U.S. Department of Defense for more than a decade, focusing on national mission priorities and leadership assessments.
-She has overseen programs, activities, and special projects with the intelligence community and special operations forces.
-Dr. Collins served as a senior fellow at West Point from 2020-2022.
-She is a member of the Council on Foreign Relations and the U.S. Commission on Military History.
+Dr. Collins served as a senior advisor in the U.S. Department of Defense and joint agencies from 2010-2026, focused on national mission priorities and technology investments.
+She oversaw programs, activities, and special projects with the intelligence community and special operations forces.
+Dr. Collins served as a senior fellow at West Point from 2020-2022 and was a member of the U.S. Commission on Military History from 2009-2025.
+She is the chair of Apollo Group, a macro investment fund, and a member of the Council on Foreign Relations since 2009.

 Education

 She received a B.A. in government from Georgetown University in 1995 and returned as a senior fellow from 2014-2017.
-Collins completed an M.A. and Ph.D. from the University of London and a postdoctoral fellowship at Yale University.
+Collins completed an M.A. and Ph.D. from the University of London (UCL) and doctoral and postdoctoral fellowships at Yale University.
 She graduated from the Loomis Chaffee School and served on its Board of Trustees for a decade.